onema/kt-robots/README.md

 <details>
 <summary>Details</summary>

-This task creates and does a few things:
+This task performs the following actions:

 - Compile the server
 - Deploy the game server to your AWS account in the `us-east-1` region using CloudFormation